mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

    - Decouple negative and positive components from the InfoNCE losses
      - Section 3 describes all
        - Proposition 1: shows that the InfoNCE gradient is weighted by coupled positive and negative terms
+         - Describes some short coming of such coupling
        - Proposition 2: decouple by removing positive contribution from the denominators.
+   - My thoughts: It removes the idea of probabilistic interpretation of InfoNCE loss???

 1. Jang, M., & Chung, S. Y. (2022).
 Few-Example Clustering via Contrastive Learning. *arXiv preprint arXiv:2207.04050*.'